Skip to Main Content

 What to expect

-• You were able to ask any questions.
+• You had a chance to ask questions.

 You may be asked not to donate (defer) if:

-• Your health history shows any risk to you or the recipient.
+• Your health history shows any risk to you or the person getting your blood product.

 Donor history

-If you have passed the physical examination, we will ask you about:
+If you have passed the physical exam, we will ask you about:

 • Your health and travel outside of the United States: please bring a list of countries you visited, dates of travel, and the length of your stay there.
 Travel also includes living in countries other than the United States.
 For your convenience, you can call the Blood Donor Center about your travel before making an appointment to donate.